semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 ## Comparison by core workflows

 ![Scope of each offering by core workflows](/img/security-program-workflows.svg) <br />
 _**Figure**.
-A typical AppSec security program's core workflows and the scope of out-of-the-box Semgrep OSS and Semgrep AppSec Platform features._
+A typical AppSec security program's core workflows and the scope of out-of-the-box Semgrep CE and Semgrep AppSec Platform features._

 ### Deployment